-How you can entertain your email recipients:
+How you can entertain your email recipients

-You can also provide your customers entertainment in the form of curiosity by utilizing proven psychological principles to motivate interaction.
-Interactive content is perfect for fostering curiosity through creating tension.
+You can also provide your customers with entertainment in the form of curiosity by utilizing proven psychological principles to motivate interaction.
+Interactive content is perfect for fostering curiosity by creating tension.
 Experiences that require an action to uncover part of the marketing message, like a digital scratch-it, are more likely to convert than traditional text or image-based campaigns.

 Finally, you can boost your marketing message further by offering a deal or discount, which encourages consumers to share with their friends and family.
 Combine your existing deal or discount content with an added boost of interactivity to get better results.

-Personalization rules the interactive content world
+Personalization rules the interactive content world.

 Interactive content also gives brands the ability to take their email personalization to the next level.
 The modern consumer expects brands to speak directly to them, and personalization continues to grow in popularity among marketers as the years pass.

 is the process of using subscriber data to create personalized email content to send to their subscriber’s list.

 Why’s personalization so important?
 Mostly because a personalized marketing message allows the user to feel like they’re building a reciprocal relationship with your brand.
 This increases feelings of loyalty and brand affinity.
 In the survey mentioned above, 69% of respondents stated they were more likely to buy from a brand that uses personalization techniques over brands that don’t offer any personal connection in their content.

 Still not convinced that personalization and interactive content is the way to succeed with your next email campaign?
 Just read these real responses from survey participants about why they’re more motivated to open and engage with personalized, interactive emails: